-Service area risks have been updated to reflect the Council's current financial position and demand for services, and Budget book risks are referred to further below.
+Service area risks have and will continue to be updated to reflect the Council's current financial position and demand for services, and Budget book risks are referred to further below.
+Risks and risk scoring are therefore subject to amendment including in the Children and Young People's Futures service area.